willfurnass/sheffield_hpc/referenceinfo/ANSYS/fluent/writing-fluent-journal-files.rst

   (set! checkpoint/check-filename "./check-fluent")
   (set! checkpoint/exit-filename "./exit-fluent")

 This is instructing Fluent to check for files called ``check-fluent`` and ``exit-fluent`` in the current working directory for your Fluent job.
-The prescence of ``check-fluent`` file will instruct Fluent to conduct a save and then resume computation.
-The prescence of ``exit-fluent`` file will instruct Fluent to conduct a save and then exit.
+The presence of ``check-fluent`` file will instruct Fluent to conduct a save and then resume computation.
+The presence of ``exit-fluent`` file will instruct Fluent to conduct a save and then exit.
 The ``exit-fluent`` command will also automatically generate a ``#restart.inp`` file (a fluent journal) which can be used to restart the job from where it stopped.

 We can write a small timer trigger script which will place the ``exit-fluent`` file prior to your job ending which is ran and forked as part of your main batch submission script.